The Bravo Company Drill Sergeants called it the "Grease Pit".

 "Now I'll have to steal me a can," he continued.
 "Lord, they even make me shave in front of the squad leader so's I don't slit my throat.
 Give me the same razor every morning, I use it, dry it and place it back in his hand."
 His face was a mass of razor bumps, ingrown hairs and tiny scabs, his brass belt buckle an antique green moiré tarnish.

-Brasso's uniforms and boots and hats were all grease pit smirched, marking him with the sign of the BoLo, one who is "b'low average".
+Brasso's uniforms and boots and hats were all grease pit smirched, marking him with the sign of the BoLo - Be On the Look Out - one who is "b'low average".
 During his second cycle, the other recruits, outraged at his lack of esprit de corps, decided that all “Brasso” Johnson’s laundry would go into the Battalion incinerator.
 In their hearts, though, each wished that the smoldering fatigues still contained the little Black trouble-maker and his Mahatma Gandhi fag talk.
 "BoLo jerk!
 Get with the program."

 I watched him step down into the pit -- too far down.
 "Brasso!"